commonform/commonform-contributor-license-agreements/README.md

-Contributor license agreements for the Common Form projects.
+Contributor license agreements for the Common Form project.

 Based on The Apache Foundation's form CLAs for individuals and corporations.